Updated: 12/03/19 | December 3rd, 2019

-It took a Filipino friend in Bangkok four years to obtain an EU Shengen Visa, despite having a good job, a fiancé, and lots of roots.
+It took a Filipino friend in Bangkok four years to obtain an EU Schengen visa, despite having a good job, a fiancé, and lots of roots.

-So today, I talk to DJ from Dream Euro Trip.
+So today, I talk to DJ.
 He’s a Filipino who has been living and traveling around Europe for years.
 He shares his experience getting approved for visas, travel tips, and advice for others from developing countries about realizing your travel dreams.

 Nomadic Matt: Tell everyone about yourself.

-I realized while backpacking in Southeast Asia in 2007 that I prefer to live abroad instead of just hopping from one country to the next.
-That realization pushed me to apply for Erasmus Mundus which has been a big dream of mine.
-The longest non-stop travel I normally do is in the summer when I usually travel around Europe from June to September.
+I realized while backpacking Southeast Asia that I prefer to live abroad instead of just hopping from one country to the next.
+That realization pushed me to apply for Erasmus Mundus, which has been a big dream of mine.
+The longest nonstop travel I normally do is in the summer, when I usually travel around Europe from June to September.